dmitry-voronkevich/vim-logcat/README.md

 # vim-logcat
-Vim plugin for better work with Android logs (obtained with adb logcat)

-At the moment this is a work in progress and unusable, in future is should significantly simplify navigation and analysis of android logs.
-Idea is to allow turning on/off highlighting of a specific tag by a shortcut, hide/show certain blocks of log (time,pid,tag), quickly jump to next log message from the same pid, tid, tag, hide/show logs from a certain pid/tid/tag, hide/show logs from a certain log level.

-- Help with syntax highlighting Java/Kotlin crashes
-- Highlight lines with different log levels
-- Highlight lines with a specific tags of interest (can be toggled by placing curor to the the line with tag and pressing shortcut)
-- Hide/Show lines of a certain tag/pid/log level
+Vim plugin to work with Android lods obtained by a `adb logcat` command.
+It allows you quickly search for text, highlight certain phrases, remove unnecessary messages, etc. All this should let you efficintly understand root causes of problems.

+This plugin is work in progress and many features and shortcuts may be redesigned in near future until it reaches stable phase.

+Plugin operates following terminology:
-- Navigating to next/previous log message of the same pid,tag,tid,loglevel
+- logcat log - is a result of the `adb logcat` output

-- Navigation to the Start/End block (see example) by pressing %
-- Highlight certain words/phrases for quick eye scan or quick navigation
+Each logcat line consists of following parts:
 ```
---> section A
-other text
-<-- section A
+04-20 20:41:04.964 22 4444 D zloy    : log message
 ```

-What is working at the moment:
+04-20 is a date of a message
+20:41:04.964 is a time of the message, 20 is an hour, 41 is minutes, 04 is seconds, 964 is milliseconds 22 is a pid (process id) of the process who produced a message 4444 is a tid (thread id) of the thread who produced a message D is a level of the log messages (D is debug).
+It is possible to see W for warning, I for Info, D for Debug, V for verbose, E for error, W for Warn, F for fatal zloy is a tag of the message (see logcat output documentation for more details).
+It is a free form string which then followed by :
+'log message' is a message of the log, what log actually logged

+Plugin understands each part of the logcat line and can operate with each idividually.
+For example, it can highlight certain tag, or show/hide data and time of the message to reduce noise.

+Plugin follows following principles:
+- Most of the actions can be triggered with vim commands.
+Some commands may take required arguments, some can take optional arguments.
+For example command `:LogcatHighlightTag` can be called without arguments, it will then search for a tag in the line under cursor.
+At the same time, you can explicitly specify tag to highlight by calling `:LogcatHighlightTag name of tag`.
+Another example is command `:LogcatFindHighlight 1` has to pass id of the highlighted phrase, otherwise it fails with an error.
+- Some functionality exposed as shortcuts in normal mode.
+On the press of shortcut plugin will trigger command for you (i.e. anything that can be done via shortcut can be invoked via command).
+For example, <leader>-t will highlight logcat tag from the line under cursor.
+- Whenever possible, plugin follows common vim shortcuts, but sometimes it introduces unconventional shortcut.
+For example it uses ]] } and ) for jumping to a next line with tag, pid, tid; at the same time it uses <leader>t to highlight tag (unconventional use of `t`)
+- You can look a documentation for plugin by using `:help logcat` (not yet implemented)

+Following features already implemented:
-- Highlight message of the log to be distinct from the metadata like pid, tag, log level, etc
+- Syntax highlighting of the message to be distinct from the metadata like pid, tag, log level, etc
-- Hide/Show Date-Time with command `LogcatHide time`
+- Hide/Show Date-Time with command `LogcatHideToggle time`
-- Highlight logcat tag with a difinitive color by keymapping `<leader>t` or by command `LogcatHighlightTag`
+- Highlight logcat tag with a difinitive color by keymapping `<leader>t` or by command `LogcatHighlightTag tagname`
 - Un Highlight logcat tag which was previously highlighted by keymapping `<leader>T` or by command `LogcatUnHighlightTag`
 - Navigation to the Start/End block marked by --> by pressing %
 - Find tag and reverse find tag by pressing ) and ( in normal mode
 - Find pid and reverse find pid by pressing ]] and [[ in normal mode
 - Find tid and reverse find tid by pressing } and { in normal mode
+- Highlight any custom text by invoking command `:LogcatHighligh phrase`, later you can search highlight quickly by pressing <leader>h1 or <leader>h2, etc based on the id of the highlight (assigned incrementally), you can also call :LogcatLsHighlights to see all ids
+  - If you want to search for id which is greater then 9, you can invoke :LogcatFindHighlight ID
+  - You can also reverse search by using <leader>H1, i.e. press leader+shift H+number